Central Government in Westminster introduced Universal Credit to Nottingham this Autumn.

 The City Council has previously urged the Government to pause the roll-out of Universal Credit full service before it was imposed on the citizens of Nottingham given the failures identified by pilot schemes and concerns raised by the Work and Pensions Committee.

-As from 17th October 2018, if you make a new benefit claim or if you have a change in your circumstances you will move onto Universal Credit.
+If you make a new benefit claim or if you have a change in your circumstances you will move onto Universal Credit.

 Universal Credit is replacing the following